-For more information, visit the Amsterdam University website.
+For more information, visit the JEL website.

 Landscape and Heritage Studies (LHS) is an English-language series about the history, heritage and transformation of the natural and cultural landscapes and built environment.
 The series aims at the promotion of new directions as well as the rediscovery and exploration of lost tracks in landscape and heritage research.
 The series is published in collaboration with Amsterdam University Press.